 - Stage of product on the PLC: different stages of the PLC will require different promotional strategies; see above.

-- The nature of the product: If it’s a consumer good, it would use persuasive advertising and use billboards and TV commercials.
+- The nature of the product: If it’s a consumer good, a firm could use persuasive advertising and use billboards and TV commercials.
 Producer goods would have bulk-buy-discounts to encourage more sales.
 The kind of product it is can affect the type of advertising, the media of advertising and the method of sales promotion.